 Learning Objectives: After this lesson, the children will demonstrate an understanding of the choices of Jacob and Esau by retelling the story using the pictures.

 - Bible: Genesis 25:24-34, 27:1-26.
 There is a detailed explanation below to help bring out some of the important parts of the story.

 - Drawing materials, puzzles, blocks

-- Pictures (download here) that go with the lesson: 2 babies, bow and arrow, stew, money, cane, ear, sheep, bowl, fur, tongue (crossed out), lips, angry face
+- Suggested pictures to go with the lesson: 2 babies, bow and arrow, stew, money, cane, ear, sheep, bowl, fur, tongue (crossed out), lips, angry face